cazlo/academic-stuff/README.md

 academic-stuff
 ==============

 Some of the more interesting programs written for school.
-Can be used as a nice jumping off point for developing some new games.